The Human Resources Department Has Moved

 - Mariana MacDonald - Director of Human Resources

-- Sharon Ellis - Assistant Director of Human Resources
+- TBD - Assistant Director of Human Resources

 How to Join Our Team

-Visit our School Spring site to learn about current Somerville Public Schools employment opportunities, and submit an application.
+Visit our new Recruit and Hire site to learn about current Somerville Public Schools employment opportunities, and submit an application.

 To establish a complete pre-employment file, please complete the online application.
 Your application will be retained in active status for one school year.
 If your qualifications meet our needs, we will contact you for further information and a possible interview.

 Benefits, Compensation, and Retirement

 Below are helpful links regarding benefits, compensation, and retirement for City of Somerville employees.
 Please contact us if you are looking for additional information.

 - Benefits: The City of Somerville provides a comprehensive and competitive benefits package which includes medical, dental, prescription, life and supplemental insurance, pension and deferred compensation.

 - Somerville Retirement System: The SRS is a contributory defined benefit plan covering employees in non-teaching positions.